-This state and national parks in Hawaii list contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This state and national parks in Hawaii list was written by Marcie Cheung (a Hawaii travel expert) and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Most people who visit Hawaii do so for its striking beaches and resorts, but there’s another side to the Aloha State that isn’t nearly talked about as much.

 Hawaii just happens to be an incredibly diverse state when it comes to natural landscapes, and there are plenty of incredible national and state parks that every nature lover should place on their itinerary.